Small trade

 No hay anuncios

-And when do you see that it's the moment?
+And when do you see that it's the right time?
 When do you find the place?
 Or would it also have been somewhere else?

-— Because with friends we usually come a lot to the Es Cós bar, and one day I saw the sign that they were closing for retirement and I said to myself... this place has to be mine!
-I was excited because it's a very special place, where I used to go shopping with my grandmother when I was little.
+— Because with friends we usually come a lot to the Es Cós bar, and one day I saw the sign that they were closing due to retirement and I told myself... this place has to be mine!
+I was very excited because it's a very special place, where I used to go shopping with my grandmother when I was little.
 It's quite evident that it has a lot of charm.

 It has another aspect.

-— Now it looks bigger.
+— It now looks bigger.
 They had it placed as they had to have it for the work they did.
 In small boxes, drawers, and shelves.
-I can now have it in another way, cleaner and more visual.
+I can now have it in a different way, cleaner and more visual.

 Cargando